0xcert/framework/docs/guide/value-management.md

 import { ValueLedger } from '@0xcert/ethereum-value-ledger';
 ```

-Let's first deploy a new value ledger to the Ethereum blockchain.
+Let's first deploy a new Value Ledger to the Ethereum blockchain.

 ```ts
 const mutation = await ValueLedger.deploy(provider, {